 The Cuween Cairn, a Stone Age monument, stands on the hill above Finstown.
 Excavations here uncovered 24 dog skulls, suggesting they had special significance for the Neolithic people.
 The Cairn also commands a wonderful view across the Bay of Firth towards the North Isles - the short walk is well worth the effort!

-The West Mainland has so much to offer within easy reach - lovely walks, sandy beaches, RSPB nature reserves, freshwater lochs for trout fishing, local museums, craft workshops and tearooms.
+The West Mainland has so much to offer within easy reach - lovely walks, sandy beaches, RSPB nature reserves, trout fishing loch, local museums, craft workshops and tearooms.

 |Apartment/Sleeps 2||£260 Per unit per week|